renslabs/laravel-api-response-formatter/README.md

 ### Security

-If you discover any security related issues, please email renslabsa@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email okriizaa@gmail.com instead of using the issue tracker.

 ## Credits

-This package was created by [Rendi Okriza](https://github.com/renslabs)
+This package was created by [RensLabs](https://github.com/renslabs)

 - [All Contributors](../../contributors)